-- 1. The sector group protect and chip unprotect functions may also be implemented via programming equipment.
-See the "Sector Group Protection and Chip Unprotect" section. - 2.
-If WP=VIL, the two outermost boot sectors remain protected.
-If WP=VIH, the two outermost boot sector protection depends on whether they were last protected or unprotect using the method described in "Sector/ Sector Block Protection and Unprotect". - 3.
-D{IN} or D{OUT} as required by command sequence, Data polling or sector protect algorithm (see Figure 2).
+- 1. Addresses are Amax:A0 in word mode; Amax:A-1 in byte mode.
+Sector address are Amax:A15 in both modes. - 2.
+The sector group protect and chip unprotect functions may also be implemented via programming equipment.
+See the "Sector Group Protection and Chip Unprotect" section. - 3.
+If WP#=VIL, the two outermost boot sectors remain protected.
+If WP#=VIH, the two outermost boot sector protection depends on whether they were last protected or unprotect using the method described in "Sector/ Sector Block Protection and Unprotect". - 4.
+D{IN} or D{OLIT} as required by command sequence, Data# polling or sector protect algorithm (see Figure 15).

+Table 2.
 AUTOSELECT CODES (High Voltage Method)